-The park is an important connection between community, cultural resources and landscape.
+The park is an important connection between the community, cultural resources, and landscape.
 Layers of human history and land are evident through the storied log cabins standing watch over the historic grounds.
 The scenic public park is enjoyed by thousands of visitors each year during annual festivals and cultural events.

 In 1872 a train depot was located at the Paradise Spring site.
-The flowing natural spring supplied drinking water to the fountains inside of the depot where the Cleveland, Chicago, Cincinnati and St. Louis railroad, also known as The Big Four, operated.
-The flow of the spring has longed since stopped and a historical stone marker made of Indiana Limestone takes its place.
+The flowing natural spring supplied drinking water to the fountains inside of the depot where the Cleveland, Chicago, Cincinnati, and St. Louis railroad, also known as The Big Four, operated.
+The flow of the spring has long since stopped and a historical stone marker made of Indiana Limestone takes its place.

 Paradise Spring Historical Park remains a constant in the lives of many people, as evidenced by its past and current uses.
 Thousands visit the park each year to enjoy festivals, The Herb Fest, Old Boys Toys, Walk for Life, or the annual Wabash Cannonball Chili for Charity event claimed to be the largest chili cook-off east of the Mississippi River.